QuantEcon/lecture-python-intro/lectures/olg.md

 ## Equilibrium

+In this section we derive equilibrium conditions and investigate an example.

+### Equilibrium Conditions

 In equilibrium, savings at time $t$ equals investment at time $t$, which equals capital supply at time $t+1$.